 What Are Stents?

-A stent is a small mesh tube typically used to hold open passages in the body, such as weak or narrowed arteries.
-Stents are often used to treat narrowed coronary arteries that provide the heart with oxygen-rich blood.
-Stents are also sometimes used to treat an aneurysm, which is a bulge in the wall of an artery, and to treat narrowed airways in the lungs.
+A stent is a small mesh tube typically used to hold open passages in the body, such as weak or narrowed blood vessels.
+Stents are often used to treat narrowing in the coronary arteries, which provide the heart with oxygen-rich blood.
+Stents can also help to treat an aneurysm, which is a bulge in the wall of an artery, as well as narrowed airways in the lungs.

-Stenting is a minimally invasive procedure, meaning it is not considered major surgery.
+Stenting is a minimally invasive procedure, meaning it does not require a large, open incision in the body and is not considered major surgery.
+However, before you get a stent, you may need certain tests or some medicines to prepare for the procedure.
 Stents can be made of metal mesh, fabric, silicone, or combinations of materials.
-Stents used for coronary arteries are made of metal mesh.
-Fabric stents, also called stent grafts, are used in larger arteries such as the aorta.
+Stents for coronary arteries are usually made of metal mesh and sometimes covered with another material.
+Fabric stents, or stent grafts, are used in larger arteries such as the aorta.
 Stents used in the airways of the lungs are often made of silicone.

-After a stenting procedure, you may need to take certain medicines, such as aspirin and other antiplatelet medicines that prevent cells in your blood from forming clots.
-Your healthcare provider may recommend taking this medicine for a year or longer after receiving a stent in your artery to prevent serious complications.
-The most common problem after a stenting procedure is a blockage or blood clot in the stent.
-With airway stents, problems can include the stent moving out of place or becoming blocked.
+After you receive a stent, and depending on its location in the body, you may need to take certain medicines, such as aspirin and other antiplatelet medicines that prevent your blood from forming clots.
+Your healthcare provider may recommend taking this medicine for a year or longer after receiving an artery stent to prevent complications.
+The most common problems are a stent becoming blocked, a blood clot forming in an artery stent, or an airway stent moving out of place.

 Source: National Heart, Lung, and Blood Institute (NHLBI)